oracle/isv-single-tenant-vcn-isolation/README.md

 	1.1 **Bastion**
 	This server helps in connecting to other resources in ISV tenancy
-	-	OL image deployed in public subnet
+	-	Oracle Linux 7 image deployed in public subnet
 	-	only point of ingress to resources in ISV tenancy from Internet
 	-	`ssh -i keypair.pem opc@bastion_ip`

 	1.2 ****Management Server****
-	The onitoring s/w NAGIOS can be installed on it and configured to listen to all the server's deployed in each tenant VCN's.
+	The monitoring s/w Nagios can be installed on it and configured to listen to all the server's deployed in each tenant VCN's.
-	-	OL image deployed in private subnet
+	-	Oracle Linux 7 image deployed in private subnet
-	-	NAGIOS (v 4.3.4) installation instructions below.
+	-	Nagios (v 4.3.4) installation instructions below.
-	-	configured with ip addresses of all the server's deployed in different tenant VCN's.
+	-	configured with IP addresses of all the server's deployed in different tenant VCN's.
-	-	upon deployment the nagios monitoring application can be accessed thru bastion tunnel
+	-	upon deployment the Nagios monitoring application can be accessed thru bastion tunnel
 	-	tunneling --	`ssh -L 80:management_host_ip:80 -i bastion_key.pem opc@bastion_host_ip`
 	-	access thru browser -- `http://localhost/nagios`
 	-	credentials			--